 To collect data, you first need to identify a very specific point on the object whose motion you are analyzing.
-Next move the cursor over this point and click the green ADD Data Point button in Data Acquisition control box.
+Next, move the cursor over this point and click the green ADD Data Point button in Data Acquisition control box.
 The computer records this position and time.
-The computer will automatically advance the video to the next frame leaving a mark on the point you have just selected.
+The computer will automatically advance the video to the next frame, leaving a mark on the point you have just selected.
 Then move the cursor back to the same place on the object and click ADD Data Point button again.
-So long as you always use the same point on the object, you will get reliable data from your analysis.
-This process is not always so easy especially if the object is moving rapidly.
+As long as you always use the same point on the object, you will get reliable data from your analysis.
+It is helpful to zoom in on the object using the zoom slider under Video Controls, which will make it easier to click on the same point on the object.
 The data will automatically appear on the graph on your computer screen each time you accept a data point.
 If you don't see the data on the graph, you will need to change the scale of the axes.
 If you are satisfied with your data, choose Quit Data Acq from the controls